pverscha/phd_thesis/6-chapter_1_introduction.md

 ##### Proteins
 Proteins are large, complex molecules composed of long chains of amino acids.
+Although hundreds of amino acids exist in nature, only 22 of them will appear in proteins.
+Every amino acid has its own chemical properties and is generally represented by a single capital letter: **K** stands for lysine, **R** stands for arginine, etc.
-The specific ordering of amino acids defines the function of the protein.
+It's the specific ordering of amino acids that defines the function of a protein.

 Proteins can have a variety of different functions in an organism.
 They can act as enzymes (that help to catalize chemical reactions), to support the immune system, transporters, hormones, signaling molecules, etc.